-The Company adopted ASC Topic 842, Leases on January 1, 2022.
-The Company leases office space under non-cancellable operating leases for its corporate headquarters in Plano, Texas pursuant to a 10 year lease agreement under which the Company leases approximately 125,000 square feet of office space with an initial term that expires on August 31, 2028, with the option to extend the lease for either two additional terms of five years each or one additional term of ten years.
+The Company leases office space under non-cancellable operating leases for its corporate headquarters in Plano, Texas pursuant to a 10-year lease agreement under which the Company leases approximately 125,468 square feet of office space with an initial term that expired on August 31, 2028, with the option to extend the lease for either two additional terms of five years each or one additional term of 10 years.
 Renewal options were not included in the ROU asset and lease liability calculation.
 The Company elected the practical expedient to not provide comparable presentation for periods prior to adoption.